 - Availability of reporting tools to identify and improve avoidable unemployment insurance liability and trends

-All of this affords nonprofits unique avenues that allow them to strategically handle unemployment claims administration and unemployment insurance taxes in ways that for-profits can only dream about.
+All of this affords nonprofits unique avenues that allow them to strategically handle unemployment claims administration and unemployment insurance liabilities in ways that for-profits can only dream about.

 501(c) Services, a 100% employee owned organization, has nearly 40 years of experience in providing full-service unemployment outsourcing programs, and provides services to more than 3,000 nonprofits in 34 countries.
-We are the administrator of the 501(c) Agencies Trust, which offers a comprehensive suite of risk management services and multiple stop-loss protection solutions for its 501(c)(3) nonprofit members, and 501(c) HR Services, a confidential resource—not a call center—available to help walk nonprofit organizations through difficult personnel issues.
+We are the administrator of the 501(c) Agencies Trust, which offers a comprehensive suite of risk management services and multiple stop-loss protection solutions for its 501(c)(3) nonprofit members, and 501(c) HR Services, a confidential resource available to help walk nonprofit organizations through difficult personnel issues.

 To see if your organization would financially benefit from our services, please contact us today.